karesansui/karesansui/INSTALL.md

     # virsh -c qemu+tcp://localhost:16509/system list

-If the connection atempt succeed, it will display message as below:
+If the connection attempt succeed, it will display message as below:

     Id Name                 State
     ----------------------------------